-So, NIEM allows (even encourages) the use of formal or informal business rules to help define or constrain MPDs (in particular IEPDs).
+So, NIEM allows (even encourages) the use of formal or informal business rules to help define or constrain IEPDs.

 [Definition: business rules]

 Formal or informal statements that describe business policy or procedure, and in doing so define or constrain some aspect of a process or procedure in order to impose control.